kiran-sumant/ObsidianKM/Academic/Literature Notes/Microfibril-associated glycoproteins MAGP-1 and MAGP-2 in disease.md

 > [!statement]
-> Due to it's cellular interactions, MAGP1 and 2 are cosely linked to
+> Due to it's cellular interactions, MAGP1 and 2 are closely linked to fibrillin function.
+MAGP-fibrillin interactions and their changes due to fibrillin mutation affect MAGP function, so the converse may be true as well.
+>
 > > [!quote]-
 > > do mutations that result in the absence of MAGP from the microfibril impart gain-of-function properties to fibrillin?